shawngerrard/simplify-bash-cli-commands/README.md

 nano ~/.bashrc
 ```

-## Step 2 - modify .bashrc with new functions / alias
+## Step 2 - Modify .bashrc with new functions / alias

 The following functions will allow usage of simplified commands to return specific data from Bitwarden.